 10 Taking Hard Copies of Sensitive Information Off Site

-10.1 When taking pupils off site for educational visits, it is standard practice to take a hard copy of pupil contact details and health care plans etc in case of emergency.
+10.1 When taking pupils off site for educational visits, it is standard practice to take a hard copy of pupil contact details and health care plans etc. in case of emergency.
+Owing to the sensitivity of this kind of information, a greater degree of care should be taken to keep the information secure and confidential.
+For the avoidance of doubt, such information must never be left unattended (unless it is securely locked away) or left in a place where it can be accessed by others.
+Wherever possible, information should be kept in a lockable bag.
 On return, the hard copies must be handed back into the school office who will shred them.

 10.2 There will be occasions when highly sensitive meetings cannot take place within the school building e.g. child protection conferences and strategy meetings.
 In these instances it may be necessary to print off hard copies of highly confidential information for the purposes of the meeting.
 Only the headteacher, deputy headteacher, SENCO and Pastoral Manager have the automatic right to do this.
 Information taken off site must be logged and signed off and shredded on return to site.
+The same steps as documented in 10.1 should be taken to safeguard the information.

-If other members of staff need to take hard copies of sensitive information out of the building they must first seek approval of the headteacher or in their absence the deputy head.
+10.3 If other members of staff need to take hard copies of sensitive information out of the building they must first seek approval of the headteacher or in their absence the deputy head.